odoo/documentation/content/applications/inventory_and_mrp/manufacturing/basic_setup/mo_costs.rst

 :guilabel:`Cost` field of the :guilabel:`General Information` tab, on the component's product form.

-It is possible to set the cost of a component manually, by clicking the :guilabel:`Cost` field on the component's product form, and entering a value.
-However, any future |POs| for the component override a value entered manually, resetting the :guilabel:`Cost` field back to an automatically computed value.
+It is possible to set the cost of a component manually, by clicking the :guilabel:`Cost` field on the component's product form and entering a value.
+However, any future |POs| for the component override a manually entered value, resetting the :guilabel:`Cost` field back to an automatically computed value.

+.. _manufacturing/mo-costs/work-center-cost:

 Work center cost
 ----------------